-Each major section of this document contains a sub-section called "Future Directions" describing likely future developments in the area under consideration.
+Where appropriate, major sections of this document contain a sub-section called 'Future Directions' describing likely future developments in the area under consideration.
 These notes are provided to allow members to incorporate this information into planning activities.

 2 Trust Fabric